skip to main |

 - This album marks the true start of the Beatles' psychedelic era (as evidenced by the warped photo that appears on the cover).

+- Martin and the Beatles began experimenting more with a wider array of instruments, most notably with the sitar - perhaps one of the most influential things the band ever did in regards to the modern pop genre.
 Also, several recording breakthroughs were made in the course of making this album, most notably the recording of an instrument at half-speed and then speeding it up to match the tempo of the track (as it was near impossible to play said instrument, in this case the harpsicord, at the pop-tempo employed by Beatles tracks) Also, George Martin used electronic sound processing for the first time, giving certain tracks a very heavily compressed sound - leading to the psychedelic sound the band helped popularize.

-- This album also saw the lyrics move beyond simple love songs and the band started incorporating more sophisticated storytelling techniques.
+This album also saw the lyrics move beyond simple love songs and the band started incorporating more sophisticated storytelling techniques.

 - The title 'Rubber Soul' is a kind of pun that McCartney came up with to describe 'English' soul music.

-- Rubber Soul's influence was most keenly and immediately felt in the form of the Beach Boys' album Pet Sounds, which began a short sequence of one-upmanship between the two bands.
+- The Beatles would take a three month break after the recording of this album (their first proper break in a few years).- Rubber Soul's influence was most keenly and immediately felt in the form of the Beach Boys' album Pet Sounds, which began a short sequence of one-upmanship between the two bands.

 1. Drive My Car